jamesbconner/Sync2NAS/README.md

 ```

 ### Dry Running Commands
-Most commands have a --dry-run flag enabled, so you can see what actions will be taken before commiting to that plan of action.
+Most commands have a --dry-run flag enabled, so you can see what actions will be taken before committing to that plan of action.
 ```bash
 python sync2nas.py route-files --auto-add --dry-run
 ```